 If I wrote about a topic I knew a lot about, there would be no formal process I could show you.
 I would sit and write, read back what I wrote, edit and move things about until it made sense.
 A final polish and the article would be finished.
 I could show you that process but you wouldn’t get much out of it.
 I’ve therefore decided to write on a topic I know very little about (although I do have an interest in the topic).

 The topic I have chosen is capsaicin.
-If you’ve every eaten a hot chili, then you’ve already been introduced to this chemical.
-Capsaicin is the substance that gives chilies their heat.
+If you’ve ever eaten a hot chili, then you’ve already been introduced to this chemical.
+Capsaicin is the substance that gives chillies their heat.

 I’d like to write an informative article on capsaicin, including anything related to its use in alternative medicine that I can find.
 That’s the first thing I need to research, and I go about my initial research in a different way to most people.
 What I am looking for are the main important points that I am going to need to include in my article.
 For this, I use Web Content Studio.